ricardosander/kubernetes-handson-microservices/README.md

 With ReplicaSets if any pod goes offline, one new one will be launch to always maintain the number of pods equals to the replicas from the ReplicaSet.

+### kubectl replicaset commands :
+- kubectl get replicaset -> list all replicaset
+- kubectl describe replicaset replicaset-name -> give all information about the replicaset
+- kubectl delete replicaset replicaset-name -> delete a replicaset by its name

+API documentation for replicaset :

 ## kubectl commands

 - kubectl get all -> show everything defined on Kubernetes's cluster